natario1/ZoomLayout/README.md

 |`left`|If the content is wider than the view, translate it so that we see the left part.|
 |`right`|If the content is wider than the view, translate it so that we see the right part.|

+You can always trigger a new transformation to be applied by using the `setContentSize` or `setContainerSize` APIs.

 #### Zoom Types

 The base transformation makes the difference between **zoom** and **realZoom**.
 Since we have silently applied